Wishing Trial Judge Happy Birthday on Facebook Not an Ex Parte Communication

 So far, so good.

-Basically, he seemed to be saying: “Hey, I labored over writing this really fun and wild opinion, but these dudes I work with on the court are too straitlaced to join it, so here it is for your comparison and reading pleasure.”
-Go Judge Farmer!
+Basically, he seemed to be saying: “Hey, I labored over writing this really fun and wild opinion, but these dudes I work with on the court are too straitlaced to get it, so here it is for your reading pleasure.”

 Here are excerpts, first, from his attack on traditional judicial opinion writing: